Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework: Methods

 \textbf{Metrics.} The metric collection framework, MISeval, was used to evaluate the trained model \cite{MISeval}.
 This enables to calculate out of the box the F1-Score, Accuracy and more.
 The basis of the calculation is the confusion matrix from the comparison of the model prediction and the ground truth of our test sample.
-All results are saved in a separate file, which is used to create our boxplot representation.
+All results are saved in a separate file, which is used to create our boxplot representation. \textbf{Visualizations.} For every metric, a boxplot was created with the seaborn framework, which visualizes the test sample values for every class separately \cite{Seaborn}.
+In addition, a mean value over all samples is calculated.
+A routine was implemented to create a segmented image, which combines the origin tile and the predicted mask for selected samples.
+During the learning process, a live visualization of the progress is possible through the TensorBoard extension \cite{tensorflow}.